sap-tutorials/sap-build-apps/tutorials/codejam-05-spa-simple-process-flow/codejam-05-spa-empty-process.md

     Under **Context**, you can see the data that was passed to the process, or that was retrieved during steps that involved data.

-**Congratulations!** You have created your first simple SAP Build Process Automation process.
+**Congratulations!** You have created your first SAP Build Process Automation process.